tushrsaini/Fatpack/README.md

 - Full (Thread Local Storage) support
 - LZMA compression
-- Support for native Console and Windows executables (x64 only)
+- Support for native Console- and Windows executables (x64 only)

 ## Usage

 ``Fatpack.exe inputfile.exe outputfile.exe``

 ## Solution Overview

+To do

+## Third Party Software

 To do